SchoolofAI-Vancouver/command_line_intro/readme.md

 3. Once the download is complete, double-click the resulting “OVA” file and follow the instructions to install the Virtual Machine (VM).
 4. Double-click the VM itself and log in using the default user’s password, which is “`foobar!`”.

+The instructions below are for Linux based systems.
+If you are running Windows Subsystem for Linux on Windows 10, you should be able to run the same commands.
+Mac users may have to use alternatives like brew to install these packages.

 Once set up, open the `Terminal` application and run the following commands.
 You will be prompted for the password:

 ```bash